-To the people who know me best for my low carb eating approach, my commitment for intermittent fasting and my inspiring post on Instagram about morning routines: I’m currently spooning 200-gram can of dulce de leche.
+To the people who know me best for my low-carb eating approach, my commitment to intermittent fasting and my inspiring post on Instagram about morning routines: I’m currently spooning 200-gram can of dulce de leche.
 At times, on a daily basis.
 Sorry, not sorry. #quarantinelife

 In this article, I will address why our bodies turn to comfort food in times of crisis, why it’s necessary to be nice to ourselves nicely while the world seems to be up in flames and how you can find a balance of treats and nutrition.

 Comfort Eating In Times Of The Covid Pandemic